srm-ecology/srm-ecology-website/content/home/figure.md

 #advanced:
 #  css_class: fullscreen
 ---
 Projected surface temperature change in 2081-2100 in a scenario without mitigation compared with one where emissions are reduced (left) and in a scenario without mitigation, but with stratospheric aerosol injections (SAI) (right).
 Although SAI may cool the planet down to a certain global temperature target, the local cooling may be uneven, and there are potentially large impacts on ecosystems  (right).
-Adapted from Visioni et al. (in review, 2021)
+Credit: Daniele Visioni, adapted from Visioni et al. (in review, 2021)

 {{< figure library="true" src="SAI_temp_explanations.jpg" caption="">}}